 Renting a car is the best way to travel in Santorini.
 It's not only fun driving somewhere new, but it also allows you to visit some of the island's less touristy areas and experience the true essence of this beautiful island.

-You'll also get to spend exactly as long as you want in each place without worrying about bus timetables.
+When you drive around Santorini, you'll also get to spend exactly as long as you want in each place without worrying about bus timetables.

 -Rent a car in Santorini